grpc/grpc.io/content/en/docs/guides/custom-load-balancing.md

 ### Backend Metrics

-What if your load balancing policy needs to know what is going on with the backend servers in real-time?
+What if your load balancing policy needs real-time information about the backend servers?
 For this you can rely on backend metrics.
 You can have metrics provided to you either in-band, in the backend RPC responses, or out-of-band as separate RPCs from the backends.
-Standard metrics like CPU and memory utilization are provided but you can also implement your own, custom metrics.
+Standard metrics like CPU and memory utilization are provided, but you can also implement your own custom metrics.

 For more information on this, please see the custom backend metrics guide (TBD)